The African Origins of the Queen Mother Role

 After Queen Mother Moore made her transition, her faithful aide, Queen Mother Delois Blakely, filled her role, taking it to a new height, now serving as Community Mayor of Harlem.
 She is highly regarded as a Stateswoman and Educator across Africa, the Caribbean, and the U.S., and works tirelessly with the United Nations.

-A longtime devoted community activist and educator, Elder High Priestess Queen Mother Imakhu Mu Nefer-t was initiated into the Nubian Handmaiden's lineage in 2003, and as a Queen Mother in 2004 in through the Shrine of Khpra of Brooklyn, NY.
+A longtime devoted community activist and educator, Elder High Priestess Queen Mother Imakhu Mu Nefer-t was initiated into the Nubian Handmaiden's lineage in 2003, and as a Queen Mother in 2005 in through the Shrine of Khpra of Brooklyn, NY.
 Her last initiation was into the Bantu/Khametic water spiritual tradition in 2006.
 Queen Mother Imakhu heads her own global Khametic ministry, and privately coaches and counsels people.
 She coined the term, "Khametic Life Coach."
 Her contributions to the reclamation of Khametic art and culture include the Tep Ra Renu Oracle (where European Runes came from), research which produced the articles, "The Kemetic Origin of the Word 'Witch' " and "The African Origins of Global Fae Traditions."
-She has also created a wholly comprehensive, extensive Khametic Yoga program like no other.
-As a Street Minister, she counsels many in urban neighborhoods.
+She has also created a wholly comprehensive, extensive Khametic Yoga program.
+As an ordained minister, she counsels many in urban neighborhoods.
 After hearing the voices of so many in her travels, Queen Mother has created outreach programming to address the needs of the multigenerational populations who have sought her help.
 She set up Internet classes teaching women and families the principles of education, community involvement, and family unity.
 Author, poet, storyteller, musician, and vocalist.
 Queen Mother Imakhu started Shenu Art & Yoga Sanctuary, devoted to teaching African Khametic culture through art, and addressing the health, physical, and financial needs of artists.

 General Khametic Protocol Questions for Addressing an African Queen Mother